vial0ft/marginal-notes/notes/thoughts/where_is_my_docs/en/index.md

 About a month has passed since you started working on the project.
 You have begun to understand how some parts of the system work but not everything - the project is quite large, and there is quite a lot of business logic.

-One day at a daily meeting you are assigned the task of figuring out a new bug.
+One day, during a daily meeting, you're assigned the task of investigating a new bug.
 It is quite an unpleasant bug, but it is not so critical that any of the old-timers collegues would put aside all their work on new features and deal with it.
 It is assigned to you.

 You've spent a day or two on research, but it, unfortunately, does not give you an answer to the question "What is the *cause* for this behavior?".
 You've searched by keywords for the description of domain entities in the project documentation, description of modules that (as you've assumed) contain the cause of the bug, but haven't found answers.

-You've spent hours of meditating on the code, switching between files in functions calls places.
+You've spent hours meditating on the code, switching between files and function call locations.
 The code is brilliantly written - it is clear that the people who wrote it tried to adhere to good practices and maintain the quality of codebase.
 There are tests - there are many of them, and the code coverage rates are extremely high.
 Each module, each public function is provided with a description.
 You have tons and tons of information telling you "**what** this or that code does", but you still do not understand "**why** it is implemented this way".

-After that, you decide to assaut your colleagues with questions about "why is the implementation like this now?"
+After that, you decide to assaut your colleagues with questions like, 'Why is the implementation like this now?'
 After all, it's not enough to find a place where the system *deviates from the normal behavior* - you also need to figure out *what is the way of returning the system to the "rails of normal behavior" without breaking anything nearby while you would correct it*.

 One of your colleagues tells you "I remember that something *related* to that problem was discussed once, and Theodor K. had fixed something, but he quit a long time ago.
 Here is a *link* to the task.
 You may get up the context from it..."